★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Evidence

-Positions SAP software as core to end-to-end business processes, consistent with high workflow lock-in.
+Positions SAP around cross-functional enterprise processes, consistent with workflow lock-in.

 Risks & Indicators